-This also helps to communicate where they need to place their hand, and means the experience is not accidentally triggered by someone just walking past.
+This also helps to communicate where they need to place their hand, and means the experience is not accidentally triggered by someone just walking past the DOOH installation.

 3. Think about your array orientation

 Ultrahaptics’ mid-air haptic effects are generated by an array of ultrasonic transducers that project tactile effects onto a user’s hands.
-For digital signage, typically these transducers are in the STRATOS™ Inspire haptic module.
+For DOOH, typically these transducers are in the STRATOS™ Inspire haptic module.